 Let’s have a look at that color changing action one more time.

 Fun, Festive, and Flocked.
 Mission accomplished!
+I hope you enjoyed my flocked Christmas tree!

 I’ll meet you back here on Monday for Day 3 of the 12 Days of Christmas.
 I’ll be teaching you how to make a beautiful and tasty treat for the holidays, plus I’ll be sharing all of the details about those gingerbread house cakes you’ve seen in my posts.